Tunecaster has one hit wonder pages for every year from 1960 through 2000, including 1971.

 Dave And Ansil Collins had only this one top 20 hit.

 Canadian rock group Five Man Electrical Band made one top 20 hit with Signs.
 The follow-up, Absolutely Right, was a top 20 near miss here, a popular rock song, and reached #20 on Cashbox.

 What The World Needs Now Is Love/Abraham, Martin And John

 What The World Needs Now Is Love was a 1965 top 10 hit by Jackie DeShannon.
 Abraham, Martin And John was a 1968 number 2 hit by Dion.
 Abraham Lincoln, Martin Luther King, Jr, and John Kennedy were assassinated figures.
 Tom Clay followed-up this song with Whatever Happened To Love which received minor radio airplay.
 This song was written by Hal David and Burt Bacharach.

-was by The Temptations, unreleased in 1971.
+Smiling Faces, Sometimes was recorded by The Temptations, but it was one hit wonder The Undisputed Truth who jazzed-up the song and made it famous.
 The Undisputed Truth song Smiling Faces, Sometimes was from album Produced By Norman Whitfield.
 This song was written by Barrett Strong and Norman Whitfield.

 Les Crane was a late-night TV talk show host.
 Desiderata was a 1906 Max Ehrmann poem set to music.
 It was believed that the poem was in the public domain, but the copyright was still valid.
 Royalties had to be paid to the Ehrmann family.
 The song was written by Max Ehrmann and Fred Werner. and from album Desiderata.